 The aim of the experiment is to provide information about the behaviour of a swarm of electrons introduced into a gas stressed by known parallel unidirectional and ultra-high-frequency electric fields.
 This is done using an apparatus similar to that used by Townsend in his experiments for the measurement of the ionization coefficient, .
 (See Chapter 1, §1.7).
-Electrons generated thermionically are admitted into the gap of a parallel plate electrode assembly through holes in one of the plates, $P_1$ .
+Electrons generated thermionically are admitted into the gap of a parallel plate electrode assembly through holes in one of the plates, P_1 .
 (See Fig. 2.1).
-Once the electrons are in the gap their energy is enhanced by the uhf field, $E_u$ , while they are caused to drift across the gap to the opposite electrode, $P_2$ , by the unidirectional field, $E{dc}$ .
-The chief measurable quantity is the flux: of electrons to the collecting electrode, and this is affected by the processes of drift, diffusion and ionization which occur in the gap the processes of the nature of the gas, its pressure, the dimensions of the gap and the magnitudes of the applied electric fields.
+Once the electrons are in the gap their energy is enhanced by the uhf field, E_u , while they are caused to drift across the gap to the opposite electrode, P_2 , by the unidirectional field, E{dc} .
+The chief measurable quantity is the flux of electrons to the collecting electrode, and this is affected by the processes of drift, diffusion and ionization which occur in the gas as functions of the magnitudes of the applied electric fields.